Wednesday, January 20, 2021

 So the question is who would you send to protect a Moon Base filled with Scientists and their families?
 A group of Space/Sci-Fi style characters or maybe a Science based hero with an assortment of Space Age high tech weapons?
 Nope!
 In an Adam Dickstein game you go full Pulp comic!
 I dubbed this chapter: BARBARIANS ON THE MOON! - Starring: The Hyborian!

 Legacy: I haven't used the Hyborian since that M&M campaign in 2004, largely because I haven't set a follow-up campaign in that particular setting/game universe.
-I would though and I would love to see a previous wearer of the helm in some earlier period RPG.
+I would though and I would love to see a previous or future wearer of the helm in some other period RPG.

 It would be really interesting to see an Ars Magica or Bushido version of him wouldn't it?